plone/training/mastering-plone/dexterity_2_talk.rst

     </object>

-Now our package has new configuration for Generic Setup.
+Now our package has a new configuration for Generic Setup.
-Generic Setup loads a lot of different types of configuration for the site from the folder :file:`profiles/`.
+Generic Setup loads a lot of different types of configuration for the site from folder :file:`profiles/`.
 This configuration is applied to your site upon installing the package.
 This also means that you will need to reinstall the package once we are finished with the talk.

-But the type is not yet complete since the schema (``ploneconf.site.content.talk.ITalk``) a the class (``ploneconf.site.content.talk.Talk``) that are referenced in the FTI are not yet there.
+But the type is not yet complete since the schema (``ploneconf.site.content.talk.ITalk``) and the class (``ploneconf.site.content.talk.Talk``) that are referenced in the FTI are not yet there.

 The schema
 ----------

-The schema holds the definition the fields that the content type will offer to store data.
+The schema holds the definition of the fields that the content type will offer to store data.

 In the fti we referenced the python-path ``ploneconf.site.content.talk.ITalk``.